tomas-kabrt/Write-ups/Phishing/Google_Translate_Phish.md

 **Small side note:** I don't understand email service companies that hide the destination URL.
 I would encourage all users to ignore such emails rather than blindly clicking on any link.
 Links from some companies can be decoded using publicly available tools (often directly from the vendor), but I haven't found any easy way for Send Grid.
 Does anyone have any tips?

-## Following the link into the translated world
+## Following the Link into the Translated World

 As I mentioned, I was unable to extract the link from the Send Grid URL, so I took the easy route and just followed the link in an isolated VM and the redirect took me here: